Jiangxi University of Traditional Chinese Medicine: 1st Affiliated Hospital

 In the 60 years since its foundation, the First Affiliated Hospital of Jiangxi University of TCM has become a comprehensive tertiary hospital (grade 3-A) integrating medical services with teaching, research and preventive health care and rehabilitation.
 It serves as the center for medical care, teaching, research and health care in Jiangxi Province.
 The hospital has over 1300 full-time employees, 29 wards, 1600 beds, and 56 clinical and technical departments including internal medicine, surgery, gynecology, pediatrics, etc. Besides, the hospital also has some characteristic departments such as Guo Yitang (a workshop for doctors of TCM), the hospital of heat-sensitive moxibustion and a department of special therapy on TCM.

-Among all the employees, there are 253 with senior titles, including 12 who enjoy the special allowance of the State Council, 56 renowned doctors of TCM of the province, 12 doctoral supervisors, 112 master tutors, 4 renowned teachers of the province and 11 key teachers of the province.
-Now it has become a team of well- trained professionals with proper academic background and educational background, and have rich experience in clinical diagnosis&treatment and in clinical research.

 The hospital is a home to 7 national key clinical disciplines, 12 key clinical disciplines of the State Administration of TCM, 8 key disciplines of the State Administration of TCM, 13 provincial key disciplines and 2 provincial top disciplines.